bookingactivities/booking-activities/readme.txt

 = 1.8.10 =
 * Breaking change - WooCommerce carts will be emptied after the update
+* Breaking change - You need to update your add-ons and probably adapt your custom code.
+No support will be provided for your custom code.
 * Tweak - Hide the Calendar bookings filter if only one calendar is available
 * Tweak - Display an admin error notice if an add-on is outdated and will cause malfunction
 * Fix - Fields were not prefilled with URL attributes on WC variable product page